 6. Web Content that Invites and Offers a Return

 A relationship is an ongoing commitment from both sides, it is not a one way street.
-While the visitor is looking for a product or information, your business is looking for that new customer and the sale they bring – and as it has been said before, it is so much easier to sell to someone who has already bought from you before.
+While the visitor is looking for a product or information, your business is looking for that new customer and the sale they bring – and as it has been said before, it is so much easier to sell to someone who has already bought from you.
 So, when I say “offers a return” I mean it’s a return for both sides, the returning customer finds continual value in your services or products and you retain them as a repeat customer.
-So keep content fresh, updated and consider adding a blog or Content Management System to you Calgary Web site.
+So keep content fresh, updated and consider adding a blog or Content Management System to you Calgary Web site design.

 7. Clear Content Layout